Discover the West Wight

 LANDMARKS

 Probably the most famous landmark on the Isle of Wight is The Needles, a towering white chalk stack with working lighthouse off the most westerly point of the Island.
 The Needles and Alum Bay are two of the Isle of Wight’s most visited areas, with walking trails towards Freshwater and Colwell Bay, and spectacular views across the Island and out to sea from atop the battery – it’s also a popular spot with cyclists.
-Other places of interest to discover in the West Wight include The Headon Warren viewpoint, Fort Victoria Country Park, The Longstone, Tennyson Monument, Yarmouth Castle, Mottistone Gardens, Farringford Estate, Newtown Creek, Brightstone Forest and The Dragon Tree.
+Other places of interest to discover in the West Wight include The Headon Warren viewpoint, Fort Victoria Country Park, The Longstone, Tennyson Monument, Yarmouth Castle, Mottistone Gardens, Farringford Estate, Newtown Creek, Brighstone Forest and The Dragon Tree.
 The West Wight is also home to some of the most instagrammable spots on the Island!

 BEACHES